luyue-tjnu/luyue-tjnu.github.io/index.md

 - **Yue Lu**, Ching-Yu Yang, Jein-Shan Chen and Hou-Duo Qi, The decompositions of two core non-symmetric cones, submitted

 ## 发表文章

+- **Yue Lu** and Jein-Shan Chen, The variational geometry, projection expression and decomposition associated with ellipsoidal cones, to appear in Journal of Nonlinear and Convex Analysis.

 - **Yue Lu**, Jein-Shan Chen and Ning Zhang, No gap second-order optimality conditions for circular conic programs, to appear in Numerical Functional Analysis and Optimization.